Symphony No. 2 (Hanson): Structure

 The "lyrical, haunting second theme" of the first movement has become known as the "Interlochen Theme," as it is performed at the conclusion of most public performances at the Interlochen Arts Camp; it is seldom performed or mentioned at the Interlochen Arts Academy.
+It is a tradition at the arts camp for the concertmaster, a student, to break the baton, signaling the end of camp.
 It reappears "with greater emphasis" in the following two movements.
 The slow movement was arranged for concert band by Norman Goldberg and in this form was also published by Carl Fischer.

 Hanson considered himself a "perfect fifth composer" or a "major third composer," but in this symphony, it is the perfect fourth "that plays a prominent part throughout the symphony in both melody and harmony."
 Despite the abundance of triplets, the Bruckner rhythm occurs only in a few spots, mainly in the horns' and trumpets' parts; the others are in the timpani in the first movement, and at the end of a longer rhythmical motif in the finale.